-5.2 Union Dues and Fees.
+5.1 Union Dues Deduction Authorization.

-- 5.2.1 The University will make deductions each pay period from the pay of employees for regular Union dues, representation fees and initiation fees, as identified by the Union; provided the Union provides to the University a written authorization from the employee for such deductions.
-The Union will notify the University at least thirty (30) days in advance of any changes in its fees. - 5.2.2 The University will remit a payment for all representation fees to the Union at the Union's Official Headquarters at the end of each pay period.
-Accompanying the remittance will be a listing of the names, unique employee identification numbers, membership status, total wages for the time period, and the amount remitted for all employees from whom deductions were made. - 5.3 Indemnification and Hold Harmless.
-The Union agrees to indemnify and save the University harmless against any liability which may arise by reason of any action taken by the University to comply with the provisions of this article, including reimbursement for any legal fees or expenses incurred in connection such action.
-The University will promptly notify the Union in writing of any claim, demand, suit or other form of liability asserted against it relating to its implementation of this article.
-If requested by the Union in writing, the University will surrender any such claim, demand, suit or other form of liability to the Union for defense and resolution.
+- 5.1.1 The University will make deductions each pay period from the pay of employees for regular Union dues as identified by the Union, within thirty (30) days of receipt; provided the Union provides to the University a written authorization from the employee for such deductions, which will be made on a Union payroll deduction authorization card or form.
+The Union will notify the University payroll office in writing at least thirty (30) days in advance of any changes in its fees. - 5.1.2 The University will remit a payment for all regular Union dues to the Union at the Union's Official Headquarters at the end of each pay period.
+Accompanying the remittance will be a listing of the names, unique employee identification numbers, membership status, total wages for the time period, and the amount remitted for all employees from whom deductions were made.

+5.2 Voluntary Deductions.